 For some reason I feel like I am missing something.
 But if you think I can arrange that better let me know.

 I know the 300 f4 is a little big and heavy to carry around but, I do really love that lens and if I was in a situation where I needed it I would hate myself for not having it.

 I'm also thinking of picking up a Surface Pro.
 Am thinking about an SP4 but might settle with an SP3 to keep the cost down a little.
 I will need something to work on while I travel.
 Ill pick up a couple pocket drives to work off of and back up.
 And back up to the cloud when possible.

 Wow!
 I think you'll need a guy to help to bring your gear around!
 I'm joking!
 Even if I have a Canon equipment, I think you're too heavy to move freely.
 I use to backpack and my gear is: Canon 7d, Canon 100-400, Canon 15-85, a polarizer and a nd filter, some batteries, 3 cf and a Manfrotto 190xprob tripod.
 I think that less you bring, more you'll enjoy your trip, too equipment means too weight and too worries...
 If i was In you I would bring: D800 + 17-35 + 50/60 + 70-300 + other equipment.
 This is my opinion, only you know what is best for you.
 But remember to stay light.
-Enjoy your trip over 2 years ago
+Enjoy your trip almost 3 years ago